Demo Content Import Errors

 - Don’t try to re-import the demo content file!
 Re-import at your own risk of having some duplicated content.

-- You can continue along following the installation instructions for your theme.
-There are no adverse affects on the theme if there were some import errors.
+- You can continue following the installation instructions for your theme.
+There are no adverse effects on the theme if there were some import errors.

 The "failed to import" errors

 - First, they're actually very common because the demo import plugins can be very finicky.
 Sometimes images will not import into your Media Library for a list of reasons.
 Because of this, you’ll often have a long list of “failed imports.”
 This is simply telling you that the images were not loaded into your Media Library.
 This won't break your site & your theme is fine!
 You'll just need to upload new images where they are missing with your own images.
 Your demo content still imported.

 - If you don't have WooCommerce activated, you will most definitely have some failed to import errors.
 The products, product images and shop pages could not be imported because WooCommerce is deactivated or not installed.

 "Error 500" or demo not importing at all